antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 but when running on a platform that doesn't have an implementation for the given API, you get runtime errors.

-Starting with .NET 5, we're [shipping analyzers and code fixers][analzyer-post] with the SDK that are on by default.
-This includes the [platform compatibility analyzer][platform-compat-spec] that that detects unintentional use of APIs that aren't supported on the platforms you intend to run on.
-This features replaces the `Microsoft.DotNet.Analyzers.Compatibility` NuGet package.
+Starting with .NET 5, we're [shipping analyzers and code fixers][analyzer-post] with the SDK that are on by default.
+This includes the [platform compatibility analyzer][platform-compat-spec] that detects unintentional use of APIs that aren't supported on the platforms you intend to run on.
+This feature replaces the `Microsoft.DotNet.Analyzers.Compatibility` NuGet package.

 Let's first look at Windows-specific APIs.

 ### Dealing with Windows-specific APIs

-When you create a project targeting `net5.0` you can reference the `Microsoft.Win32.Registry` package.
+When you create a project targeting `net5.0`, you can reference the `Microsoft.Win32.Registry` package.
 But when you start using it, you'll get the following warnings: